ctfevents/cloud-programs/README.md

+## This repo is only for Educational purpose and Data leakage.

-## This project was active during Hacktoberfest-2018 and not currently maintained.
+##This project was active during Hacktoberfest-2018 and not currently maintained.
 If you are looking for the Hacktoberfest contribution here is another awesome repo: https://github.com/blackbird71SR/Code-Portfolios

 # Hello-World